 This is an adapter board to connect an IMST iC880A-SPI LoRaWAN concentrator board to a 40-pin Raspberry Pi (2B / 3B / Zero).
 It also gives you some ways to enhance and monitor your gateway.
 Current version: v2.1 (see v2.0 news post and v2.1 news post for details).
-Raspberry Pi not included!
+Raspberry Pi / iC880A not included!

 Note: This board is sold as a development kit (as a part of a full DIY gateway) and not a finished product.
-It is hand-soldered with leaded solder and is not ROHS compliant.
-No certifications have been done, but every assembled board is tested by us before shipping, to ensure it works!
+No certifications have been done, but every board is tested by us before shipping, to ensure it works!

 Besides connecting the two boards, the PCB gives you the following additional features: